MY FIRST COMPLETED NOVEL: BLOOD TO RUBIES

 DRUM ROLL: BIG NEWS!

 I am ecstatic to report that I recently signed on with one of the top literary agencies in the country: Trident Media.
 Trident represents Pulitzer Prize, National Book Award and Booker Award winners--and two of the writers I admire most: Michael Ondaatje (The English Patient) and Marilynne Robinsoon (Housekeeping).
 AND, they are the leading agency for bestselling books-to-film!!
-My lifelong dream of becoming a novelist just became much more real.
+My lifelong dream of becoming a novelist just became real.
 My book is not published yet.
-But it's now in the starting gate and pawing to run!
+But this is a big step.

 This site, as well as my Facebook blog, Notes from the Frontier, and my dot com site, NotesfromtheFrontier.com, were created to generate interest in my work.
 (As any one who's tried writing a novel can attest, writing the damn thing is only half the battle.
 Getting it published is the other half.)
-I am also happy to report that, after only a year since I have launched my historical blog, I have nearly 40,000 wonderful followers who love frontier and Native history.
+I am also happy to report that, not only two years since I have launched my historical blog, I have nearly 200,000 readers (including about 60,000 loyal followers) who love frontier and Native history.
+My most popular post, "Stagecoach Mary," has been viewed by almost a MILLION readers!
+(976,723).
 I've been sharing my writing adventures with these good folks.
 If you haven't joined me on my journey yet, please do.
 It’s sure to be a wild ride.
 Giddyup!